Francesco Lippi

-Francesco Lippi (3 December 1211 – 11 December 1291) was an Italian Roman Catholic professed religious from the Carmelites.
-He lived his life as a soldier before suffering the loss of sight at which point his healing led him down the path of repentance and into the Carmelites.
+Franco Lippi, O.Carm., or Francesco, also known as Franco of Siena, (3 December 1211 – 11 December 1291) was an Italian hermit and Carmelite friar.
+He lived his life as a soldier before suffering the loss of his sight, the miraculous healing of which led him down the path of repentance and into the Carmelite Order.

-Lippi was beatified in 1670 after Pope Clement X approved Lippi's longstanding local 'cultus' (or popular devotion).
+Lippi was considered beatified in 1670, when Pope Clement X approved Lippi's longstanding local cultus (or popular devotion).

 Life

-Francesco Lippi was born on 3 December 1211 in Siena to the nobles Matteo Lippi and Dorotea.
+Lippi was born on 3 December 1211 in Siena to the nobles Matteo Lippi and Dorotea.

-He spent his dissolute adolescence as a soldier that indulged in vices and his outfit captured Sarteano from the Orvientani.
+He spent a dissolute youth as a soldier who indulged in vices and his outfit captured Sarteano from the Orvientani.
 But in that conflict he was blinded in 1261.
-He offered to change his life if he was healed which, according to tradition, occurred after requesting the intercession of Saint James.
-He travelled on a pilgrimage to Campostella and to the Basilica di San Nicola in Bari to visit the tomb of Saint Nicholas.
-He also travelled to both Loreto and Rome.
-Lippi listened to the preaching of Ambrose Sansedoni in Siena and was resolved to live the remainder of his life as a hermit and to do penance for his earlier life; he shut himself in a small cell and remained there from 1261 to 1266.
+He offered to change his life if he was healed which, according to tradition, occurred after requesting the intercession of St. James.
+He then travelled on a pilgrimage to the famed shrine of St. James at Santiago de Campostela in Spain. and to the Basilica di San Nicola in Bari to visit the tomb of St. Nicholas.
+He also travelled to the Basilica of the Holy House in Loreto, as well as to Rome.
+Lippi listened to the preaching of the famed Dominican friar Ambrose Sansedoni in Siena and was resolved to live the remainder of his life as a hermit and to do penance for his earlier life; he then shut himself in a small cell and remained there from 1261 to 1266.

-Lippi entered the Carmelites and continued to live as a hermit.
+Lippi was admitted to the Carmelites and continued to live as a hermit.
 He experienced visions of Jesus Christ and the Madonna as well as seeing angels and experiencing the temptations of demons.
 He also possessed prophetic gifts.

 He died on 11 December 1291.
-Part of his relics were relocated to a Carmelite convent in Cremona in 1341.
+Part of his relics were relocated to a Carmelite monastery in Cremona in 1341.